Everduin94/better-commits/readme.md

 - If a type is at the start of the branch or is followed by a `/`

+**Commit Scope**

+- If a configured scope appears as its own branch word, separated by `/`, `-`, or `_`
+- If scope appears after a ticket, the expected shape is `TICKET-SCOPE-description`
+- Empty scope values and the `custom` scope option are ignored during inference

 ## 🌳 Better Branch

 Better branch is a secondary feature that works with better commits

 - Supports consistent branch naming conventions
 - Uses same type-list/prompt from your config
-- Enables better-commits to infer type & ticket
+- Enables better-commits to infer type, scope, and ticket
 - Caches your username for speedy branching
 - Convenient worktree creation